 Our Town Hall Project on Display

-We’re keen to make sure that we share as much of the ongoing project work as we can, and part of this work will see public displays and exhibitions across Manchester.
-In addition to the brilliantly informative hoarding panels around the whole site (with the most detailed elements around Albert Square), there are other public displays and plans for more.
+We’re keen to share as much of the ongoing project work as we can, creating public displays and exhibitions in addition to the brilliantly informative hoarding panels around the whole site (with the most detailed elements around Albert Square).

 We're arranging a series of Heritage lectures at Central Library, at which you can find out more about some of the skilled and artisan trades involved in the project.